mirasac/intrdata/second/Notes.md

 # Keywords
 - clonal frequency statistics: statistics of number of clonotypes in the immune repertoire of a subject or a population.
 - clonotype: set of T-cells having the same antigen receptor.
+- donor: biological subject supplying the sample of lymphocytes.
+- expanded clonotype: higly duplicated clonotype due to activation after being activated by dendritic cells which exposed the corresponding antigen.
 - gDNA dataset: genimic DNA sequencing data.
 - [longitudinal](https://www.scribbr.com/methodology/longitudinal-study/) repertoire sequencing (RepSeq): repertoire sequencing performed on the same group through the duration of the study.
+- TCR read counts: T-Cell Receptor (TCR) counts resulting from a sequencing experiment.

 - same-day replicate
 - Hill diversities